 No evidence of bats was found during the daytime inspection.
-No bats were detected emerging or re-entering from any of the buildings at any time during the activity surveys coupled with this the, Bushel Camera Trap and Eleckon A+ identified no bat activity within London mill.
+No bats were detected emerging from any of the buildings at any time during the activity surveys.
 Therefore, it is considered that all effort has been made to establish that no negative impact will occur to roosting bats.